Lincoln National (LNC)

 Share Repurchases

-- In November 2021, the company's board of directors authorized an increase to its securities repurchase program, bringing the total aggregate authorization to $1.5 billion.
+- In November 2021, Lincoln National's Board of Directors authorized an increase to the company's securities repurchase authorization, bringing the total aggregate authorization to $1.5 billion, with no specified expiration date.

 Share Issuance